Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

+The medications mentioned above are said to be over-the-counter drugs because they can be bought without a prescription.
+Doctors can prescribe different NSAIDs that may be more advantageous for a patient's condition.
 New drugs have been created that inhibit COX-2 but not COX-1.
 These drugs don’t create stomach problems since they don’t inhibit the COX-1 enzyme.
 Unfortunately, some of them have been found to cause serious health problems, including an increased risk of heart attack, stroke, and liver damage, and have been withdrawn from the market.

 An Anti-Inflammatory Diet and Inflammation

-In an anti-inflammatory diet, foods that are believed to reduce inflammation are emphasized while those that are thought to increase inflammation are avoided, or at least limited.
+In an anti-inflammatory diet, foods that are believed to reduce inflammation are emphasized while those that are thought to increase it are avoided, or at least limited.
 In general, vegetables, fruits, legumes (pulses), whole grains, fish, nuts, and seeds are considered to anti-inflammatory, provided they are eaten in an unprocessed form.
-On the other hand, refined grains, sugar, saturated fats, hydrogenated fats, and alcohol are thought to increase inflammation.
+On the other hand, refined grains, sugar, excess saturated fats, hydrogenated fats, and alcohol are generally thought to increase inflammation.

 Specific Foods That May Reduce Inflammation

 Fats containing omega-3 fatty acids have been shown to reduce inflammation.
 Oily fish such as wild salmon and sardines are good sources of omega-3 fatty acids known as EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 Foods such as walnuts and flax seeds contain a different form of omega-3 fatty acid.
-Our bodies can convert this form into EPA and DHA, although in limited amounts.
+Our bodies can convert this form into EPA and DHA, though in limited amounts.

-The Fred Hutchinson Cancer Research Center website has a report on the links between aspirin, genetics, and cancer risk.
+- The Fred Hutchinson Cancer Research Center website has a report on the links between aspirin, genetics, and cancer risk.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.